botagar/mapotypefu/docs/api.md

 // Multiple plugin directories await tofu.init({ pluginDir: ['/plugins1', '/plugins2'] });
 ```

+**Backend Configuration Precedence:**

+When both `backendConfigFiles` and `backendConfig` (as key-value pairs) are specified:
+1. Backend config files are processed first (lower precedence)
+2. CLI arguments from `backendConfig` are processed second (higher precedence)
+3. CLI arguments will override any conflicting settings from config files

+**Backward Compatibility:**

+The `backendConfig` parameter maintains backward compatibility:
+- When used with strings or string arrays, it behaves as backend config files
+- When used with objects, it behaves as CLI arguments
+- When `backendConfigFiles` is specified, string/array values in `backendConfig` are ignored

 Returns: A promise that resolves to the output of the init command.